HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 The interpreter executes the DOM tree from the root element, i.e., the `hvml` element, in depth-first order.
 When executing the `hvml` element, because the `target` attribute has the value `html`, the interperter will generate an HTML document.
+In terms of HVML, this HTML document is called `the target document`.
 After executed the `hvml` element, the iterperter continues to execute the `body` element and the `p` element in sequence.
 When the interpreter executed the `p` element, because there is no any element in the DOM tree, the interpreter will stop to execute the DOM tree.

-The interpreter perform every element according to the tag name, the attributes, and the content.
+The interpreter performs every element according to the tag name, the attributes, and the content.
 The tag name defines the operation to perform, and the attributes and the contents defines the arguments when performing the operation.
 For ease of understanding, you can think of an HVML element as a function and the attributes and the contents as the arguments when calling the function.